 No-one dared to speak.
 No-one had a good solution.
 When you are faced with the arsenal and the technology of a species that has managed to find you on the other side of the galaxy, to travel thousands of light years, and to destroy an entire continent on your home planet with a single bomb, while you have only just managed to colonise your Three Moons recently, you’re basically fucked.
 No idea is a good idea.

 ‘I have an idea’, said one of the Senators once they stood up.
 It took them a while to decide, whether it’s even worth mentioning, or actually, if it’s safe to even mention it.
 But eventually they did stand up and speak up.
-He’s gonna be dead soon anyway, they all are.
+They’re gonna be dead soon anyway, they all are.
 No better time to get desperate.

 ‘It’s crazy, it’s dangerous, it’s disastrous, it’s desperate, but it’s still better than the alternative.
 Please, Your Majesty, please, fellow Senators, please, honorable Generals, please hear me out in full before beheading me for putting out this outrageous proposal.’